percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/apt_repo.rst

 ========================

 In some cases you might need to "pin" the selected packages to avoid the upgrades from the distribution repositories.
-You'll need to make a new file :file:`/etc/apt/preferences.d/00percona.pref` and add the following lines in
+Make a new file :file:`/etc/apt/preferences.d/00percona.pref` and add the following lines in
 it: